-Before reading the book, ask the students to flip through the pages and look at the illustrations and comics.
+Before reading each of the books, ask the students to flip through the pages and look at the illustrations and comics.
 Discuss the following questions.

 - 1. What do you think the story is about? - 2.
 Why did the authors choose this title? - 3.
 What motivates the main character, Zeke? - 4.
 Pick one illustration and guess what's happening at that point in the story. - 5.
-Is a blizzard a good place for a lizard?
+Is a blizzard or a flood a good place for a lizard?
 Why or why not?